Wykeham McNeill: Early life and education

 Born in 1957 in the parish of Kingston, Jamaica, McNeill is the youngest son born to former Minister of Health Kenneth McNeill and his wife Valerie.

 McNeill is a physician by profession, having graduated from Medical school at The University of Havana, Cuba in 1983.
 He has served in various hospitals in Jamaica including St. Anns Bay, Spanish Town, Kingston Public Hospitals and the University of the West Indies.
 He later went on to private practice at the Eureka Medical Center.

 An avid lover of sports, McNeill served as a member of the Boxing Board of Control from 1994 to 1997 and chaired the Amateur Development and the Medical Committees of the board.
-He is also the founding Chairman of the Sports Development Foundation (SDF), which he headed from 1995 to 2000.
+He is also the founding chairman of the Sports Development Foundation (SDF), which he headed from 1995 to 2000.
 He is also a co-founder of the Clinic of Sports Medicine and Physical Therapy.
 He has worked with a number of national teams including the Reggae Boyz and in 1996, traveled as a member of the medical team to the Olympic Games in Athens.

 Political career

 His constituency is the Western Westmoreland Parish.
 He was first elected in 1997 and then re-elected in 2002, being the first Member of Parliament in the history of this constituency to do so.

-In 2000 he was appointed Minister of State in the Ministry of Tourism and Sports, and was reappointed again in 2002 with responsibility to directly oversee tourism operations, including cruise shipping and tourism development.
-In 2007 when Portia Simpson-Miller was appointed Prime Minister, McNeill was again appointed the Minister of State and continued in the post until the party faced by the Jamaica Labour Party (JLP) in 2007.
+In 2000, he was appointed Minister of State in the Ministry of Tourism and Sports, and was reappointed again in 2002 with the responsibility of directly overseeing tourism operations, including cruise shipping and tourism development.
+In 2007 when Portia Simpson-Miller was appointed prime minister, McNeill was again appointed the Minister of State and continued in the post until the party faced by the Jamaica Labour Party (JLP) in 2007.

-McNeill was then appointed the Spokesman of the Tourism Sector in Jamaica being part of the shadow Cabinet while in opposition.
-McNeill is also the former Chairman of The Public Administration and Appropriations Committee He was former chairman of region 6 for the People's National Party (PNP) but later resigned from the post in his bid to seek Vice Presidency of the party.
+McNeill was then appointed the Spokesman of the Tourism Sector in Jamaica, who was part of the shadow Cabinet while in opposition.
+McNeill is also the former chairman of The Public Administration and Appropriations Committee He was former chairman of region 6 for the People's National Party (PNP) but later resigned from the post in his bid to seek Vice Presidency of the party.
 He has held the constituency of Western Westmoreland, Jamaica since his first bid for Parliament.
 In the 2012 Local government election the parish of Westmoreland won all 14 parish councils for the PNP.
 McNeill's constituency won all 5 divisions.